mailbox171/fctfoke-v04/readme.md

 **Defaults**
-If no Kubernetes network policies apply to a pod, then all traffic to/from the pod are allowed (default-allow).
+If no Kubernetes network policies apply to a pod, then all traffic to/from the pod are allowed (<u>default-allow</u>).
 As a result, if you do not create any network policies, then all pods are allowed to communicate freely with all other pods.

-If one or more Kubernetes network policies apply to a pod, then only the traffic specifically defined in that network policy are allowed (default-deny).
+If one or more Kubernetes network policies apply to a pod, then only the traffic specifically defined in that network policy are allowed (<u>default-deny</u>).

-### Running the stars example
+### Running the *stars* example

-Since this example has been designed and tested for a single-node cluster, pause all your k8s nodes (but one), using the commands:
+Since this example has been designed and tested for a single-node cluster, pause now all your k8s worker nodes (but one), using the commands:

 `kubectl get nodes`